andrijun0406/csc-lab-mslab-azurestackhci23h2/01-HydrateMSLAB/README.md

 * I'm also using Windows Server 2022 Datacenter Edition.
 This Hyper-V hosts will run a nested VM for azure stack HCI cluster nodes
 * This Hyper-V host VM also has two VHDX one is for OS (127GB) and another one is for MSLAB (5TB)

+However, for your environment and also depending what you want to do with it you can start with minimum as the following:

+* Client or Server Operating System that supports Hyper-V (Windows 10 Pro, Windows 11 Pro or Windows Server)

+* Hyper-V feature has to be enabled (tool will check it for you)

+* at least 16GB RAM

+* at least 100GB free space on SSD

+* Optionally you can setup VM in Azure Virtual Machine.

 ### Task 2 - Download all neccessary files

 * MSLab scripts : [MSLab](https://aka.ms/mslab) make sure you are using the latest (currently its v24.05.1)